-Strain specific analysis of CCR8 gene expression in WT and B-hCCR8 mice by RT-PCR.
-Mouse Ccr8 mRNA was detectable in thymocyte of wild-type (+/+).
-Human CCR8 mRNA was detectable in B-hCCR8 mice (H/H) mice but not in wild-type mice.
+CCR8 gene expression in C57BL/6 and B-hCCR8 mice by RT-PCR.
+Mouse Ccr8 mRNA was detectable in thymocytes of wild-type mice (+/+) .
+Human CCR8 mRNA was detectable only in homozygous B-hCCR8 mice (H/H) but not in wild-type mice (+/+).

 Protein expression analysis

 Human CCR8 expression in B-hCCR8 mice.
 MC38 tumor cells were inoculated into wild-type C57BL/6 (+/+) and homozygous B-hCCR8 mice (H/H).
 Tumors were harvested at the endpoint of experiment, and tumor-infiltrating lymphocytes were analyzed by flow cytometry.
 Human CCR8 was detected on CD4+ T cells and Treg cells in tumors from homozygous B-hCCR8 mice, while mouse CCR8 was detected only in wild-type mice.

 Tissue distribution of CCR8+ T lymphocytes in wildtype and B-hCCR8 mice bearing tumors.
 Human CCR8 was detected on CD4+ T cells and Treg cells in tumors isolated from homozygous B-hCCR8 mice, but not those T cells isolated from spleen or blood.
 Similarly, mouse CCR8 was detected in tumors and expressed on some T cells isolated from wild-type mice, but not on blood cells.

 Antitumor activity of anti-human CCR8 antibody in male B-hCCR8 mice